Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 </div>
 </details>

-## Early Ambitions: A Teenager's Bold Leap to Nashville
+## Teenage Dreams and Ambitions: Taylor Swift's Early Leap to Stardom

 What kind of 14-year-old convinces her entire family to uproot their lives for her dream?